5 Ways To Make Your Bowel Movements Easier – And Why It’s So Important!

 At the end of the second month, a full examination and interview revealed chlorella supplementation had contributed to some exceptional results.
 The examination revealed significantly less inflammation.
 An overall assessment showed on average a 60% improvement in symptoms!

 It’s hard to keep track of your bowel health.
 You can’t see what’s going on.
 And because of a lack of understanding of the importance of bowel health, most conventional doctors don’t pay enough attention to it.

 But now you know better.

 Don’t ignore it if you’re always straining to go.
 That’s a sign that your body is having a hard time with one of its most important functions – getting rid of waste and toxins.
 Ignoring your bowel health can lead to more severe health consequences.
 And it’s much harder to fix your bowel problems when they’ve gotten serious.
 Early intervention is the key.

-So put these tactics to work.
-With them, you can help your bowel stay healthy or help it when it first shows signs of stress.
-With a healthy bowel, you can move waste out more efficiently.
-And as a result, your whole body will release a big sigh of relief!
+Put these tactics to work.
+With them, you can help your bowels stay healthy or help it when it first shows signs of stress.
+With healthy bowels, you can move waste out more efficiently.
+As a result, your whole body will be happier and healthier!

 Watson, B. et al. Gut Solutions.
 Renew Life Press and Information Services.
 Clearwater, Florida: 2003. p.
 7

 Doyle K. Fluids May Prevent Constipation Better Than Fiber.
 Reuters, May 2013.
 Viewed 5/13 at http://www.reuters.com/article/2013/05/07/us-fluids-constipation-idUSBRE9460NZ20130507

 De Schryver AM et al. Effects of regular physical activity on defecation pattern in middle-aged patients complaining of chronic constipation.
 Scand J Gastroenterol.
 2005 Apr;40(4):422-9.